AdityaKotre/AdityaKotre/README.md

 - 👋 Hi, I’m @AdityaKotre
-- 👀 I’m interested in ML
+- 👀 I’m interested in Data scienece, python delvelopment and data analytics
-- 🌱 I’m currently learning mechanical Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AdityaKotre/AdityaKotre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.